BredaUniversityGames/xs/docs/getting-started.md

 `import "xs" for Render, Data`

 These modules are located in the `games/shared/modules/` folder, so feel free explore their contents.
 Other modules come with the language itself and you are read more about them on the [wren documentation site](https://wren.io/modules/)
  - Core classes (numbers, lists and so on).
-These are automatically imported for you.
+These are automatically imported for you
  - `random` - gives access to the Random class used to generate random numbers
  - `meta` - gives self-inspection capability to your scripts (excluded from *xs* at current)

 Lastly, you can, and should, use modules to organize your code.
 These must be located within your game's folder (and sub folders).
-When importing modules in *xs* we omit the `.wren` extension.
+When importing modules *xs* we omits the `.wren` extension.

 ### Circular dependencies